alexdmdi/weather-app/README.md

 ## About
 -This is a react-vite typescript project that fetches weather data from a free API (https://OpenWeatherMap.org).
-By default the page sets the location to the nearest locale based on the users approximate coordinates, which are fetched from ipapi (https://ipapi.co/json). <br>
+By default the page sets the location to the nearest locale based on the users approximate coordinates, which are fetched from ipapi (https://ipapi.co/json).
+If you are using a VPN or are on roaming data from a different location, it will not accurately detect your current location. <br>

--The theme changes based on the set location and whether or not it is day time there, based on sunset and sunrise. <br> <br>
+-The styling changes based on the location and whether or not the sun is up there. <br> <br>

 ## Built With